Skip to main content

 Key decisions here:

-Instead of a scroll event listener polling getBoundingClientRect() on every frame, I used IntersectionObserver to let the browser tell me when headings enter or leave the viewport:
+Rather than a scroll listener polling getBoundingClientRect() on every frame, I let IntersectionObserver tell me when headings enter or leave the viewport:

 useEffect(() => {